Xue1126/ruby1/overview.rst

 GIT
 ===============================

+git stores 'chapters' of changes (add, delete, change); two advantages:

+- you can go back if you break something
+- you can easily collaborate with others

 3 ways: RubyMine, Git Desktop, terminal typing

-git init     # make directory into git project, makes .git directory git status   # show the current files (use .gitignore to skip some) git add :/ --all  # adds the current version of all the files git commit -m "description"  # stores a "chapter" with the added changes
+git init     # make directory into git project, makes .git directory git status   # show the current files (use .gitignore to skip some) git add :/ --all  # adds the current version of all the files git commit -m "description"  # stores a "chapter" with the added changes git log       # show all chapters git checkout   # a bit complicated, but can go back in history gti clone      # make a local copy of remote one